 This recipe is fabulous as-is, but you can add other ingredients to customize the flavors to your tastes.

-• Seafood: You can use one pound of shrimp and one pound of some other type of seafood such as clams, mussels, crawfish or scallops.
+- Seafood: You can use one pound of shrimp and one pound of some other type of seafood such as clams, mussels, crab, lobster, crawfish or scallops to make a seafood boil.
 Scallops and crawfish will cook in the same amount of time as shrimp.
 Clams or mussels will take 6-8 minutes.

-• Flavorings: You can add other ingredients to the boiling liquid such as black pepper, lemon juice or a pinch of salt.
+- Flavorings: You can add other ingredients to the boiling liquid such as black pepper, lemon juice, bay leaves, beer or a pinch of salt.
 Instead of Old Bay seasoning, you can use Cajun seasoning.

-You just can’t go wrong with a shrimp boil, especially for a party.
+You just can’t go wrong with this shrimp boil recipe, especially for a party.
 The tender shrimp pair so well with the creamy potatoes, smoky sausage and sweet corn.
 Everyone will be coming back for seconds!

 More Great Seafood Recipes